worldbank/decdg-covid19/_includes/body.md

 {: .small-text :}

 ## Analyses ##

+*This list was last updated in September, 2021*

 **[COVID-19 Mortality in Rich and Poor Countries : A Tale of Two Pandemics][severity]**.
 Using a new indicator that expresses severity of coronavirus impacts relative to pre-pandemic